breatheco-de/content/src/content/how-to/javascript-array-intersection.md

     //Output:
     // [3,4,5]

-In the following section, I provide a real-world example where you could use this JavaScript array intersection and could potentialize a project.

-## Real-world example using the intersection of multiple arrays

-Imagine that you are developing a website that will offer a search bar as a component for your visitors to find products easily by typing the name.
-Your objective is to implement an autocomplete feature that suggests search terms to users based on the keywords that have been looked up by other users in the past while navigating that website.
-So, how can you use arrays intersection to get this goal?

-First, you can store various words that users have looked up in the past.

-    //Create an array to store search terms let searchedKeywords = ['iphone', 'ipad', 'macbook 'ipod', 'imac', 'apple','watch', 'alexa', 'xiaomi', 'phillps'];

-Then,  take the input typed by the user in the search bar.

-    //Store user input in a variable
-    let userInput = "IP"

-Having both the array with all the values and the user input, you can apply an array intersection to autocomplete what the user is typing.
-In this example, we pass whatever the user input is to lowercase to match words in the array previously created.
-Also, we use the string method startsWith() to tell JavaScript to only find the intersection in those words that start with the specific user input (in this case "IP").

-    let filteredKeywords = searchedKeywords.filter(searchterm => searchterm.toLowerCase().startsWith(userInput.toLowerCase()));

-    //output
-    // ["iphone", "ipad", "ipod", "imac"]

-Lastly, the user will be able to see this autocomplete feature in action which will improve their user experience.
-All of this is due to this great JavaScript approach that can be easily implemented when needed.
+By using the array intersection technique, you could easily determine the options that are common across all selected filters and only display products that meet those criteria.
+For example, if a user selects the "T-shirts" category, the "Red" color, and the "Large" size, you could use array intersection to find only the T-shirts that are available in red and in large size.
+This could improve the user experience and make the website more user-friendly.

 ## Conclusion

 In conclusion, you could see numerous methods to find the intersection between two or more arrays using filter(), includes(), for loops, and Set objects.
-Besides that, you saw a real-world example where this method is applied to get better results using the user input for an autocomplete feature.
 Rest assured this knowledge will help you at some point in your developer journey when working with data structures and you can revisit this article as many times as you need to review each explanation and example.